hytechclub/web-101/Week02/README.md

 ## Self-Paced Work: About Me Website Updates
 Students should follow [the instructions](SelfPacedWork.md) to continue building their "About Me" website.

-## Challenge: Multiple HTML files
+## Challenges
+There are two challenge pages for this week:

-The students will be challenged to [create multiple HTML files and link between them](MultipleHtmlFilesChallenge.md).
+- The students will be challenged to [create multiple HTML files and link between them](MultipleHtmlFilesChallenge.md)

-There is also a challenge for the students to build a [Choose Your Own Adventure](ChooseYourOwnAdventureChallenge.md) game.
+- There is also a challenge for the students to build a [Choose Your Own Adventure](ChooseYourOwnAdventureChallenge.md) game

 ## Agenda